 Bishop Mountain Cabin was built by the Civilian Conservation Corps in 1938.
 The one-room cabin formerly housed Forest Service and Bureau of Land Management employees who stayed there to watch for forest fires.
 A historic fire lookout tower is nearby.
 The cabin was used for lookout workers until the early 1980s.

 Guests can drive to the cabin from mid-May through mid-November, although about 13 miles of the trip are on gravel roads.
-These roads are only accessible by snowmobile the remainder of the year.
+During winter months access to the cabin is accessible by snowmobile on an ungroomed portion of the road for the remainder of the year.
 The cabin provides several conveniences, but guests should be prepared to bring some of their own supplies and gear for a comfortable stay.

 Guests at Bishop Mountain Cabin can participate in numerous recreational activities.
 Nearby logging roads are suitable for mountain biking.
 Hiking, snowmobiling and horseback riding trails are nearby.
 This area is also popular with hunters and berry pickers.

 From Ashton, ID, travel north on Highway 20 for 16 miles, then turn left (west) on North Antelope Flat Road (#168).
 Travel 7.5 miles to Bishop Mountain Road (#120) and then turn right (north) and travel for about 5.4 miles.
 The road dead ends at the cabin.